 - About 28.6 million women admitted to binge drinking in 2017

 - About 11 million men admitted to heavy alcohol use in 2017

 - About 5.7 million women admitted to heavy alcohol use in 2017

 Binge drinking is defined as having five or more drinks on one occasion for men and four or more drinks on one occasion for women.
 Heavy drinking is defined as engaging in binge drinking behavior five or more days within the same 30-day period (monthly).

 Risk factors for alcohol abuse include binge drinking behavior and heavy drinking.
-According to APA, men are diagnosed with alcohol use disorders at a rate greater than women (12.4 percent prevalence rate in males; 4.9 percent in females).
+According to the APA, men are diagnosed with alcohol use disorders at a rate greater than women (12.4 percent prevalence rate in males; 4.9 percent in females).

 Research suggests that women are more susceptible to the detrimental health effects of alcohol abuse than men, even if the woman has been using less alcohol or abusing alcohol for a shorter period of time.

 Females tend to have higher death rates (50 to 100 percent higher) than men from alcohol abuse or alcohol-related issues.
 This includes deaths from alcohol-related disorders like stroke or liver disease, cancer, suicide, or alcohol-related accidents.